tramiNGY/holbertonschool-hbnb/part3/hbnb/README.md

 This directory contains the business logic layer, abstracting the logic from the API endpoints.

-- `facade.py`: Implements a Facade pattern to centralize business logic, ensuring API endpoints remain lightweight.
+`facade.py`: A service class that provides methods to manage users, places, amenities, and reviews, including CRUD operations and additional filtering functionality.

+### `app/services/repositories`

+- `amenity_repository.py`: Implements a repository for managing amenities.
+- `place_repository.py`: Implements a repository for managing places with filters for price range, amenities, and owners.
+- `review_repository.py`: Implements a repository for managing reviews, including retrieval by place.
+- `user_repository.py`: Implements a repository for managing users, including retrieval by email.

 ### `app/persistence/`

 This directory contains the data persistence layer, managing database interactions.

-- `repository.py`: Provides functions for fetching, creating, updating, and deleting records from the database.
+- `repository.py`: Defines an abstract repository pattern with in-memory and SQLAlchemy implementations.

 ## Installation

 - `Clone the repository`:
    git clone https://github.com/tramiNGY/holbertonschool-hbnb.git
-- `Navigate to the project directory`: cd part2/hbnb/app
+- `Navigate to the project directory`: cd part3/hbnb/app
 - `Create a virtual environment and activate it`: python3 -m venv venv source venv/bin/activate
 - `Install dependencies`:
-  pip install flask && pip install flask-restx
+  pip install flask && pip install flask-restx && pip install  flask-bcrypt && pip install flask-jwt-extended && pip install sqlalchemy && pip install flask_sqlalchemy
 - `Running the API`
   python run.py
 The API will be available at http://localhost:5000/api/v1/